 If I am honest with you I didn't learn a ton about growing.
 My mentor more focused on teaching me ways to make money off weed.
 He shared cannabis extract making secrets with me.
 We made edibles together.

 Eventually we had a falling out and went our separate ways.
 Cannabis was starting to become the new California gold rush and with legalization on the horizon a wealthy investor became interested in our grow operation.
 At first he hired my mentor to build a grow operation on one of his properties.
 Then he hired my mentor to run it.
 Then he wanted our spot as well.

 The investor wanted to pay my mentor generous monthly wages to run the two locations but saw me and my strain knowledge not essential to the future of the project.
-When he bought us out and paid for all new equipment, my mentor didn't want to give me a fair share of the harvest and buyout.
+When he bought us out and paid for all new equipment, my mentor kept lowering my share of the harvest.
 I understand seniority and experience count but I had put a lot of money and work into this project and I deserved better.

 Young men looking to do free labor to get into the CA Cannabis Industry are dime a dozen in Los Angeles and I was replaceable.
 In the end the situation became so uncomfortable I just quit.
 Like an idiot I ended up walking away with nothing but lessons learned.

 I went on to try various other side projects in the Cannabis Industry including A 420 Review website.
 My honest opinions made some people unhappy.
 I always purchased the products like a secret shopper not warning people I was a reviewer to ensure a real experience and I wrote genuine reviews.
 I wasn't being bribed or feeling obligated to write positive feedback for someone who gave me freebies because No one knew who I really was or what I looked like.
 I helped several dispensaries promote via social media.
 These were mainly places I felt had decent prices and good stuff and deserved my help.
 Over the years it lost appeal due to online sabotage or lack of appreciation but the talent is still there.